cockpit-project/cockpit-project.github.io/_posts/2021-05-06-pixel-tests.md

 Developers are mostly isolated from this via the new `test/common/pixel-tests` tool.
-But if you are familiar with git submodules, there should be no suprises for you here.
+But if you are familiar with git submodules, there should be no surprises for you here.

 A source repository needs to be prepared before it can store reference images in a external storage repository.
 You can let the tool do it by